The Syrian Arab Republic (Syria) has not acceded to the Mine Ban Treaty.

 Hezbollah claimed that its forces discovered landmines in Yabroud in March 2014, after the city fell from Jabhat al-Nusra control to government forces.

 In June 2014, a former child soldier interviewed by Human Rights Watch said that he laid explosive devices on behalf of opposition rebels at a government facility in Aleppo governorate.

-Several states have condemned Syria’s use of antipersonnel mines since early 2012, including Australia, Austria, Canada, Germany, New Zealand, Norway, Turkey, and the United States, as well as the European Union.
-More condemnations of landmine use in Syria were made at the Thirteenth Meeting of States Parties to the Mine Ban Treaty in Geneva in December 2013 by the UN Secretary-General and the European Union.
+Several states have condemned Syria’s use of antipersonnel mines since early 2012, including Australia, Austria, Canada, Germany, New Zealand, Norway, Turkey, and the United States, as well as the European Union and UN Secretary-General.

 Telephone interview with Milad Atieh, Director, Department of International Organizations and Conventions, Ministry of Foreign Affairs, 29 January 2008; and interview with Mohd Haj Khaleel, Department of International Organizations and Conventions, Ministry of Foreign Affairs, Damascus, 25 February 2007.
 See also, statement of Syria, Seminar on Military and Humanitarian Issues Surrounding the Mine Ban Treaty, Amman, 19–21 April 2004.